BEYOND THE RAMPART'S SITE IS A GIANT CROSSROAD

 Adapted from a Google map

-- The house with balconies shows where the neighborhood was torn down and transformation launched: The change did not take place by natural evolution.
+- The house with balconies shows where the neighborhood was torn down and transformation launched: The change did not take place naturally.

 Corner rues Greneta and de Palestro